ahuarte47/duckdb-raster/README.md

 	+ `no_data` (DOUBLE): NoData value for the tile (To consider when applying algebra operations). `-infinity` if not defined.
 	+ `values` (ARRAY): An array with the pixel values of the tile for the corresponding band and data type.

-	This allows you to do algebra operations with the data of the tiles directly in SQL:
+	This allows you to do algebraic operations with the data of the tiles directly in SQL:

 	```sql
 	WITH __input AS (